Strategies for Career Success in your Sophomore Year

 - Update and complete your profile in Handshake — Handshake is your one-stop-shop for all of your career needs.
 Claim your free Handshake account to complete your profile, select career interest areas, register for upcoming events, and apply for jobs and internships.

 - Schedule a resume review appointment — Our team of graduate career development interns and career coaches will help you review your resume, cover letter and LinkedIn.
-You should also use VMock, our free A.I. resume review tool, to start building your college-level resume.
-Watch this 5 tips video and this VMock demo to get started.
+You should also use Jobscan, our free A.I. resume optimization tool, to start building your college-level resume based on job descriptions that interest you.
+Watch these tutorials and access Jobscan to get started.

 - Meet your Career Coach — Each Career Coach supports a specific student population based on their field of study.